 Note: Did you know that there’s such a thing as a ukulele bass?
-They’re called a U-bass, and they’re small and cute, with big, soft, rubber strings, tuned the same way as a standard four-string bass.
+U-basses are small and cute, with thick, soft, rubbery strings, tuned the same way as a standard four-string bass.
 They need to plug into an amp just like other bass guitars, and they have a sound reminiscent of a big stand-up double bass.
-If this intrigues you, be sure to check local music stores to see how they feel in your hands.